jordanlambino/leagueoflegends-data-analysis/README.md

 I believe that the column 'firsttower' is Not Missing at Random (NMAR).

 ### Missingness Dependency
 Aside from the missingness of "Lee Sin" in matches, it was difficult for me to find potential MAR/MCAR data within the cleaned DataFrame.
-This was due to the fact that much of the missing data was Missing by Design, since only certain leagues (namely the LPL) did not include values for "golddiffat15" and "xpdiffat15".
+This was due to the fact that much of the missing data was Missing by Design, since only certain leagues (namely the LPL) did not include any values for "golddiffat15" and "xpdiffat15".

 Consequently, I decided to go back to the original, raw dataset and assess the missingness of the variable "elders".